VersifitTechnologies/angular-ui-tab-scroll/README.md

 * `tooltip-right-placement` - which tooltip direction to use for the right button tooltip (bottom, top, left, right). default is `left`.
 * `scroll-by` - the amount of pixels to offset upon each scroll. default is `50`.
 * `auto-recalculate` - whether or not to watch the tabs collection for changes to initiate a re-calculation. default is `false`. important! see warning below
+* `drop-down-header-template-url` - set custom header inside the drop-down. default is empty.

 And additional attributes you can set on an individual tab:
 * `data-tabScrollIgnore` - if there is 'data-tabScrollIgnore="true"' on a tab than it will not be shown in the drop-down.